tom-foley/C-Calculator/README.md

 ## Expression Evaluator

-A Mathematical expression evaluator (constants only, no variables) written in C without dependencies
+A Mathematical expression evaluator (constants only, no variables) written in C without dependencies.
+The evaluator parses and evaluates expressions in a single pass through rather than parsing & tokenizing the expression and calculating after.

 ### Usage:
 The evaluation function which this library exposes to the client is called `eval()`, which takes a string containing the expression as the sole parameter.